lumingyu0423/edk2-MSM8998/README.md

 -Broken graphics on UEFI setup

--Windows does not boot if all cores are enabled
+-Windows does not boot if all cores are enabled, and OS has QC drivers

--UFS bootblock gets erased if Windows has all QC drivers
+-UFS bootblock gets erased if Windows has all QC drivers and it boots successfully (only if UEFI has 1 core enabled)

 -Touch is not tested, it might not work

 -and a looooooooooooooooooot of other small stuff

-## Currenly supported devices:
+## Currently supported devices:

 OnePlus 5 and 5T (cheeseburger, dumpling)